ayonli/ngrpc/README.md

 ### Explanation

+- `package` This is the package name in the `.proto` files.
-- `package` This is the directory that stores the service class files, and is the root namespace of the services, as well as the package name in the `.proto` files.
+- `namespace` This is the directory that stores the service class (`.ts`) files, and is the root namespace of the services.
+Normally, this option is omitted or set to the same value as `package`, but it can be set to a different value to achieve aliasing.
 - `entry` The entry file that is used to spawn apps.
     Normally, this property is not required because the CLI command will use the default entry file for us.